maurits-out/spring-boot-movie-mashup/README.md

 ## What does it do?
 Given the name of a movie this application looks up a set of recommended movies from [TasteDive](https://tastedive.com/).
 For each movie it then looks up the [Rotten Tomatoes](https://www.rottentomatoes.com/) rating from [OMDb API](http://www.omdbapi.com/).

-And yes, this is one of the assignments of the [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming) course on Coursera.
+By the way, this is a shameless rip-off of one of the assignments of the [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming) course on Coursera.
 It is a nice assignment to try out in Java and Spring.

 ### Example
 To obtain the rated recommendations for [Skyfall](https://www.imdb.com/title/tt1074638/) send the following HTTP GET request: